HyperRays/Fish-DS/README.md

 If you have the vscode docker extension installed you can attach a shell and run `bash`

 If not, go to your cli and find the container using `docker ps` \
-note down the container id then run the command `docker exec -it bash <container-id>`
+note down the container id then run the command `docker exec -it <container-id> bash`

 Using `cd`, navigate to `fish-basic`.
 To compile the program, run `make` \
 To run the program execute `mpirun ./fish`